joaovgouveia/decoder/README.md

 # DECODEX - Multi code decypher - V 0.1
-> A tool to decode stuff.
+> A tool to decode and encode stuff.

 ## How to setup
 * Download the project form github.